Dummiesman/ReVoltBlenderAddon/README.md

 The way you do flags etc has changed.
 The way I've written this is more of a WYSIWYG (what you see is what you get) approach.
 - Texture number is based on the texture assigned to a material.
 Ex. if you assign "mytrack_a", it will export faces with this material as texture 0.
 - Translucent flag is set by the "Blend Mode" on a material being either "Alpha Hashed" or "Alpha Blend"
+  - Alpha value for vertex coloris set by the "Alpha" slider in a "Principled BSDF" material
 - Env flag is set by the specularity of a "Principled BSDF" material.
 The higher this property, the more env.
 - Double sided flag is set by a material having the "Backface Culling" option turned OFF
 - Texture animations are currently not supported